 18 Dec The Truth About Kipping Pull-ups

 Kipping pull-ups are among the most controversial exercises in CrossFit and other extreme fitness workout programs.
-Non-CrossFitters bash the movement as being an uncontrolled, non-functional, injury causing movement that allows CrossFit athletes to cheat rather than performing actual work.
+Non-CrossFitters bash the movement as being a non-functional, injury-causing movement that allows CrossFit athletes to cheat.

-On the other hand, many CrossFit coaches and athletes ignore the pull-up and kipping pull-up recommendations and prescriptions laid out by the educational departments of CrossFit headquarters (CFL1 certificate program, CrossFit Gymnastics seminar, and the CrossFit Journal).
+On the other hand, many CrossFit coaches and athletes ignore the pull-up and kipping pull-up recommendations and prescriptions laid out by the educational departments of CrossFit headquarters.

-I’m constantly questioned about the safety of kipping pull-ups so let’s break the movement down, analyze the arguments for and against its use, and outline some best-practices for kipping Pull-ups.
+I’m constantly asked about the safety of kipping pull-ups.
+So let’s break the movement down, analyze the arguments for and against its use, and outline some best-practices for kipping Pull-ups.